dotchain/streams/README.md

 # streams

-This implements a streams interface for transparent data syncing in ES6 using operational transforms.
+This repository contains a streams package which implements arbitrary data sync for browser (or node) clients using an extremely simple and mostly transparent API.

+This uses *Operations Transformation* underneath to support multiple collaborative clients but the specific API has been chosen with care to make it dead simple to use.

 ## Documentation